DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 3. Run `docker compose up` and click the last link provided to open jupyter lab

 4. Necessary files found withing the `work` directory

+5. To shut down and remove all ports from container use `docker-compose down`

 List of Dependencies:
 - **NumPy**: `pip install numpy`